with Natalya Khorover

 Current(s) of Connection

 A collaborative, multidisciplinary artwork and exhibit by the members of Repurposer Collective.
-Each member is creating a section in their own style and technique entirely from repurposed materials to create a 32 foot long multidisciplinary artwork that layers ocean-current maps with photographs of clouds and waves, weaving science and lived experience into a single, fluid tapestry and celebrates water as our ultimate connector.
+Each member created a section in their own style and technique entirely from repurposed materials to create a 32 foot long multidisciplinary artwork that layers ocean-current maps with photographs of clouds and waves, weaving science and lived experience into a single, fluid tapestry and celebrates water as our ultimate connector.

 In a culture that prizes self-reliance, Current(s) of Connection invites us to remember the elemental force that binds every life on earth: water.
 From the amniotic seas within our bodies to the tides that sculpt our coastlines, water links us across distances, languages, and circumstances.